AndrewHulme/BankTechTest/README.md

 ## Description
 A bank tech test which allows users to interact with their account through depositing money, withdrawing money and printing their bank statement.

+## Approach
+I have split the code into two classes: Account and Statement.
+The Account class is responsible for handling deposits, withdrawals and holding the transactions, whereas the Statement class is responsible for generating the statement.

 ## Technology used
 - Language: JavaScript
 - Testing Framework: Jasmine